iCodeSometime/asynchronize/readme.md

 # Asynchronize
-### The easiest way to make a method asynchronous.
+### The easiest way to make multiple methods asynchronous.

 Find yourself writing the same boilerplate for all your asynchronous methods?
 Get dryyy with asynchronize.